zorua98741/PS4-Rich-Presence-for-Discord/README.md

 The .py file has not yet been released as it is not complete.

 ## Quickstart-guide
+1. download "PS4RPD.exe" ~~or "PS4RPD.py"~~
-1. enable GoldHen on the PS4.
+2. enable GoldHen on the PS4.
-2. enable the FTP server on the PS4.
+3. enable the FTP server on the PS4.
-3. run the script on your computer (with Discord open).
+4. run the script on your computer (with Discord open).
-4. enter the PS4's IP address when prompted and press *enter*.
+5. enter the PS4's IP address when prompted and press *enter*.
-5. a config file will be generated in the same directory as the script that will allow you to change some options.
+6. a config file will be generated in the same directory as the script that will allow you to change some options. (values will only update on restart of script)
-6. your Discord presence should be updated automatically.
+7. your Discord presence should be updated automatically.

 ## Contact Me
 you can contact me via Discord: "zorua98741#0023".